 This Lockout Tagout Training Video is intended for both "affected" and "authorized" employees to teach proper techniques and procedures to ensure safe and efficient lockout tagout procedures.
 This training DVD teaches important lock out tag out principles such as:

 OSHA Standard for Lockout Tagout.
-Our lock out tag out training video is 22 minutes long and is available in either English or Spanish language options.
+Our lock out tag out training video is 22 minutes long and is available in either English or Spanish language options, and will be delivered either as a DVD or USB Stick.

 - What is lockout tagout?